benconsult/Cooperative-Society-App-Using-JavaFX/README.md

 # Cooperative-Society-App-Using-JavaFX
-A cooperative app for record keeping with SQLite database incorporated, Desktop Application,
+A Desktop app for record keeping with SQLite database incorporated, Netbeans IDE
-Netbeans IDE